Mel in Scrabble and Meaning

 Etymology

-From Proto-Italic *meli, from Proto-Indo-European *mel-it (honey), with the athematic suffix *-it that indicates comestible substances (compare Proto-Indo-European *sép-it (wheat)).
-(This etymology is missing or incomplete.
-Please add to it, or discuss it at the Etymology scriptorium.
-Particularly: “What are some descendants of *sép-it?”)
+From Proto-Italic *meli, from Proto-Indo-European *mel-it (honey), with the athematic suffix *-it that indicates comestible substances (compare Proto-Indo-European *h₂élbʰ-it (barley) or Proto-Indo-European *sép-it (wheat)).
 Cognate with Ancient Greek μέλι (méli), Gothic 𐌼𐌹𐌻𐌹𐌸 (miliþ), Old Armenian մեղր (mełr), Hittite [script needed] (milit), Luwian [script needed] (mallit-).

 Pronunciation